LBHackney-IT/lbh-adrs/MTFH/Accepted/Integration-with-mmh.md

 ### Disadvantages:
 - Tightly coupled services (if Assets is down, RepairsHub is down)
-- Will reduce performance and increase network traffic
 - Driving further down the “API hops” route
 - Lose out on EDA advantages